huynguy-db/arcion-docs/content/docs/sources/source-setup/SQLServer/realtime-replication/change-tracking.md

 If you store your connection credentials in AWS Secrets Manager, you can tell Replicant to retrieve them.
 For more information, see [Retrieve credentials from AWS Secrets Manager]({{< ref "docs/security/secrets-manager" >}}).

 ### Use KeyStore for credentials
 Replicant supports consuming login credentials from a _credentials store_.
-Instead of specifying username and password [in plain form](#using-a-connection-configuration-file), you can keep them in a KeyStore and provide the KeyStore details in the connection configuration file like below:
+Instead of specifying username and password [in plain text](#use-a-connection-configuration-file), you can keep them in a KeyStore and provide the KeyStore details in the connection configuration file like below:

 ```YAML
 credential-store: